utacarpentries/utacarpentries.github.io/_pages/about.md

 ## Mission Statement

-UTA Carpentries  is a group of independent members of the University of Texas, Arlington community dedicated to providing structured pathways for our colleagues to learn informatics skills outside of the traditional university curriculum.
-UTA Carpentries is open to any member of the UTA community including staff, faculty, and students, paid, and volunteer.
-In addition to our core informatics goal, we seek to bring the Carpentries’ teaching methods to instructors and to develop a research community dedicated to open and reproducible science.
+UTA Carpentries  is a group of independent members of the University of Texas at Arlington community dedicated to providing structured pathways for our colleagues to learn computational skills outside of the traditional university curriculum.
+UTA Carpentries is open to any member of the UTA community including staff, faculty, and students.
+In addition to our core computational content, we seek to bring the Carpentries’ teaching methods to instructors and to develop a research community dedicated to open and reproducible science.

 ## Code of Conduct